tum-ens/urbs/README.md

 ## Features

   * URBS is a linear programming model for multi-commodity energy systems with a focus on optimal storage sizing and use.
-  * It searches the minimum cost energy system to satisfy given demand timeseries for possibly multiple commodities (e.g. electricity).
+  * It finds the minimum cost energy system to satisfy given demand timeseries for possibly multiple commodities (e.g. electricity).
   * By default, operates on hourly-spaced timesteps (configurable).
-  * Thanks to [Pandas](https://pandas.pydata.org), complex data analysis become easy.
+  * Thanks to [Pandas](https://pandas.pydata.org), complex data analysis is easy.
-  * The model itself is small (<50 kB source code) and includes reporting and plotting functionality.
+  * The model itself is quite small (<50 kB source code) thanks to relying on the [Coopr](https://software.sandia.gov/trac/coopr)/[Pyomo](https://software.sandia.gov/trac/coopr/wiki/Pyomo) and includes reporting and plotting functionality.
-  * Obsessively documented code to make the model as moddable as possible.

 ## Screenshots